 This steak salad starts out with a nice top-sirloin steak seasoned with cajun spices.
 Although you can season the steak with just salt and pepper, a flavorful mix of spices such as chili powder, smoked sweet paprika, and garlic can make the steaks even tastier.

 Grilling a steak seems like an obvious way to cook a steak, especially in the spring and summer.
 But if you're cooking just one steak and don't want to fire up the grill, consider cooking your steak on the stove instead.

 Pro tip: Many cuts of meat do well on the stovetop.
 A few choices are New York strip, chuck-eye, and boneless rib-eye.
 Also, look for marbling (the streaks of fat within the meat).
 Marbling adds flavor.
 For best results, use any of the suggested types of steak in this recipe.

 How To Cook A Steak

-These directions are for a thin steak that is approximately 1/4-inch thick.
-If you are cooking a steak that is 1/2-inch thick, cook for 5-7 minutes per side.
+These directions are for a steak that is approximately 1-inch thick.

 The best way to determine when the steak is done is with a meat thermometer.